 Among Republicans, 35% believe Trump’s victory was stolen, and another 35% believe there was widespread fraud but aren’t sure if it changed the outcome.
 Significantly, 80% of very conservative registered voters believe the election was stolen or there was enough fraud that it might have been.

-And there you have the year 2020 in a nutshell.
-It’s a year that has left our nation more divided than ever and we still aren’t out of the woods yet regarding the pandemic which continues its deadly rampage through our nation and the rest of the world via one new variant after another.
+And there you have the years 2020 and 2021 in a nutshell.
+Those two years have left our nation more divided than ever and we still aren’t out of the woods yet regarding the pandemic which continues its rampage through our nation and the rest of the world via one new variant after another.

 It just couldn’t be, could it?